-Where a meeting cannot be held in person, Members may participate in a meeting that is open to the public by telephonic or other electronic means that permits all participants to communicate adequately with each other during the meeting.
+Members may participate in a meeting that is open to the public by telephonic or other electronic means that permits all participants to communicate adequately with each other during the meeting.
+A Member participating in a meeting electronically shall not be counted in determining quorum.